U.S. flag

 Structure and Function

 The primary biomechanical role of the rotator cuff is to stabilize the glenohumeral joint by compressing the humeral head against the glenoid.
-These four muscles arise from the scapula and insert into the humerus.
+These 4 muscles arise from the scapula and insert into the humerus.
 The tendons of the rotator cuff muscles blend with the joint capsule and form a musculotendinous collar that surrounds the posterior, superior, and anterior aspects of the joint, leaving the inferior aspect unprotected.
-This arrangement is an important factor since most shoulder luxations occur because the humerus slides inferiorly through the unprotected part of the joint.
-During arm movements, the rotator muscles contract and prevent the sliding of the head of the humerus, allowing full range of motion and providing stability.
+This arrangement is an important factor, since most shoulder luxations occur when the humerus slides inferiorly through the unprotected portion of the joint.
+During arm movements, the rotator muscles contract to prevent the head of the humerus from sliding, allowing a full range of motion and providing stability.

-Additionally, rotator cuff muscles help in the mobility of the shoulder joint by facilitating abduction, medial rotation, and lateral rotation.
+Additionally, the rotator cuff muscles help with shoulder joint mobility by facilitating abduction, medial rotation, and lateral rotation.

 • Subscapularis: Medial (internal) rotation of the shoulder